kkp82611/Minesweeper-Game/README.md

 ## Contributing
 Check the issue page
 fork the repository and commit
-    make a Pull Requests with linked issue
+Then make a Pull Requests with linked issue